 Did you know?

-The significance of this dayDay Ehecatl (Wind) is governed by Quetzalcoatl as its provider of tonalli (Shadow Soul) life energy.
-Ehecatl is a bad day for working with others.
-Its influences are inconstant and vain.
-A good day to root out bad habits.
+The significance of this dayDay Cuetzpalin (Lizard) is governed by Huehuecoyotl, the Trickster, as its provider of tonalli (Shadow Soul) life energy.
+Cuetzpallin signifies rapid reversals of fortune.
+It is a good day to work on your reputation through actions, not words.

 This website contains copyrighted material licensed under a Creative Commons License.
 See the Credits page.